2016–17 Bengaluru FC season: Background

 After narrowly missing out on the title during the 2014–15 season, Bengaluru claimed their second I-League title in three years on 17 April 2016.
 As a result, the club qualified to participate in the AFC Champions League qualifiers.
 However, in the Federation Cup, Bengaluru were unable to reclaim their title.
 The club were knocked-out by Aizawl in the quarter-finals.
-In Asian competition, Bengaluru successfully managed to qualify for the knock-out round of the AFC Cup for the second season running with the club finishing second in Group H. The club then managed to qualify for the quarter-finals of the competition for the first time after they defeated Kitchee in the Round of 16.
+In Asian competition, Bengaluru managed to qualify for the knock-out round of the AFC Cup for the second season running with the club finishing second in Group H. The club then managed to qualify for the quarter-finals of the competition for the first time after they defeated Kitchee in the Round of 16.

 A few days after Bengaluru defeated Kitchee, it was announced that head coach Ashley Westwood would leave the club.
 A month later, on 6 July 2016, it was announced that former El Salvador head coach Albert Roca would take over as Bengaluru's second coach.
 On his arrival, Roca said:

 I’m very satisfied to have signed with Bengaluru FC.
 They are the champions of India, have fantastic supporters and most importantly, have a great support system and a management that is always hands on and wants to stay at the top.
 I want to assure our supporters that we will always give it our best.
 I want the supporters to be happy about the way we play.